haarcuba/closer/README.md

     $ pip install closer

+## Caveats

+* Again, `closer` must be installed on the remote machine for it to work.
+* `closer` uses UDP packets for inter process communication.
+Firewalls make block `closer`.

 ## Example Run

 In this example we connect via SSH to a machien with IP `10.50.50.11` with a user called `vagrant`.